Sade McCreath

 Sade McCreath (born 25 June 1996) is a Canadian sprinter.
 She competed at the 2024 Summer Olympics.
-In 2025, she equalled the Canadian national record for the 100 metres.
+In 2026, she set a new Canadian national record for the 100 metres and won the 100 metres at the inaugural Pan American Championships.

-Career
+Biography

-She competed over 60 metres at the 2024 World Athletics Indoor Championships in Glasgow, Scotland.
+McCreath competed over 60 metres at the 2024 World Athletics Indoor Championships in Glasgow, Scotland.
 She was part of the Canadian 4 × 100 m relay team that competed at the 2024 World Athletics Relays in Nassau, Bahamas, and qualified for the 2024 Olympic Games.
 She was selected to compete for Canada at the 2024 Summer Olympics in Paris for her Olympic debut.
 She was part of the 4 × 100 m sprint relay team which qualified for the final, setting a national record of 45.20 seconds.

-She reached the semi-finals of the 60 metres at the 2025 World Athletics Indoor Championships in Nanjing.
+McCreath reached the semi-finals of the 60 metres at the 2025 World Athletics Indoor Championships in Nanjing.
 She was selected for the Canadian relay pool for the 2025 World Athletics Relays in Guangzhou, China in May 2025, where she won the gold medal in the inaugural Mixed 4 x 100 metres relay.
 The following weekend, she ran the 100 metres at the Golden Grand Prix in Tokyo in 11.46 seconds to finish behind Bree Rizzo and Twanisha Terry in third but ahead of Sha'Carri Richardson.

 On 22 June 2025, she equalled the Canadian national record of Audrey Leduc with a time of 10.95s (+1.2 m/s) to win the women's 100m at the Bob Vigars Classic in Ontario.
 It was also the fastest time for the distance ever recorded by a woman on Canadian soil.
 Earlier in the evening, she had also ran a wind-assisted time of 10.94 seconds in the preliminary round at the event.

-She was a finalist in the 100 metres at the 2025 NACAC Championships in Freeport, The Bahamas placing fifth overall in 11.19 seconds (+0.1).
+McCreath was a finalist in the 100 metres at the 2025 NACAC Championships in Freeport, The Bahamas placing fifth overall in 11.19 seconds (+0.1).
 In September 2025, she competed in the 100 metres at the 2025 World Championships in Tokyo, Japan.
 She also ran in the women's 4 x 100 metres relay at the championships as the Canadian team placed seventh overall.